BIRD-Laboratories/MLPScaling/README.md

 ## 11/25/24
 I am just going to make the modelscope syncing optional and not use it. i need to get started already.
 1:29 PST is the time. i wrote this down mow but i must sleep.
 Modelscope syncing can be done in the expanded version.

+## 11/25.5/24
+I have gotten the training script to run.
+I am deciding to leave the syncing issues for later and my run has finally start, about on time to be on schedule for everything else.
+I used tmux so that I can exit the SSH without any issues.
+I will be starting a prelim report and hopefully finishing it soon.